LeusExMachina/Statistics-blog/homework2/applications2.md

   </iframe>
 </div>

-The application I decided to create consists in a picture box and of a rich text box.
+The application I decided to create consists in a picture box and in a rich text box.
 Pressing the button "Start!", a timer starts to tick every 0.5 seconds; for each tick, the picturebox shows a new random colour and the rich text box appends a new string.
-Both the lenght and the content of the string are randomic.
+Both the length and the content of the string are randomic.

 The C# code is the following: